ObolNetwork/charon/docs/architecture.md

 ```
 `DutyProposer` is however unique per slot, so its `UnsignedDataSet` will only ever contain a single entry.

 The unsigned duty data returned by a beacon node for a given slot is however not deterministic.
-It changes over and time and
+It changes over time and
 from beacon node to beacon node.
 This means that different charon nodes will fetch different input data.
 This is a problem since signing different data for the same duty results in slashing.